daattali/beautiful-jekyll/README.md

 ## Showcased users (success stories!)

-To my huge surprise, Beautiful Jekyll has been used in over 500 websites in its first 6 months alone!
-Here is a hand-picked selection of some websites that use Beautiful Jekyll.
+Beautiful Jekyll has been used in over 500 websites in its first 6 months, and tens of thousands of times since its inception.
+Here is a sample of some websites that use Beautiful Jekyll.

-Want your website featured here?
-[Contact me](https://deanattali.com/aboutme#contact) to let me know about your website.

 ### Project/company websites